derailed/k9s/README.md

 ---
 ## Known Issues...

-This initial drop is brittle. k9s will most likely blow up if...
+This initial drop is brittle.
+K9s will most likely blow up if...

-+ Your kube-config file does not live under $HOME/.kube or you use multiple configs
++ K9s does not support multiple cluster config specified via KUBECONFIG env var
 + You don't have enough RBAC fu to manage your cluster
 + Your cluster does not run a metrics-server